 “You didn’t scare her”.
 Xiao said, leaning over him.
-“And I’ll tell you something else you might not know about lionesses, brother.
-What does a lioness when you threaten her pup?”
+“And I’ll tell you something else you might not know about lionesses, Brother.
+What does a lioness do when you threaten her cub?”

 Not even Xiao’s sinister omens could ruin that night.
 His night.

-He sat comfortably in that suite’s bed, looking around.
+He sat comfortably on the suite bed, looking around.
 It was just two seconds ago the madam of the brothel had put him through, with her imperial courtesan smile, and had withdrawn without uttering a word.
 She knew what he liked.
 And she also knew no questions were asked or complaints interposed.

-Nor he had his men around him.
+Nor did he have his men around him.
 He didn’t want them around when doing that.
 They were busy in other rooms, with other girls.
 They must not see, much less know.

 He began to loosen his tie, shuddering impatiently in anticipation of the delight that awaited him.
 He was so absorbed in his own reverie he didn’t realize there was someone else in the room, until the figure emerged from the darkness in front of him.

-The words “it’s you, sweetie?” died on his lips without actually uttering them.
+The words “it’s you, sweetie?” died on his lips before he actually uttered them.
 It wasn’t one of his girls.
 It was a tall, well-built man, dressed all in black, his face covered with a ski mask.

 He groped for his little gun.
 Then he remembered he had left it in his jacket, lying on a couch apart.
 Out of reach.

-That didn’t look fine.
+That didn’t look good.
 He wanted to open his mouth to yell, but then the individual raised a huge and heavy gun and pointed it directly at his face.